Restream/redmine_undev_git/Readme_en.md

 (*Global hooks* menu item, above *Plugins*).
 Project and repository hooks are available on the *Hooks* tab of the project settings menu.

-TODO: Configuring how repositories are read when accessed (why it should be disabled)

 ### Hook priorities